Acute and Chronic Care Management

 • Lipid panel monitoring

-• Nutrition and exercise counseling
+• Nutrition and exercise plans

-• Statin and non-statin medications
+• Statin and non-statin meds

-• Cardiovascular risk reduction planning
+• Cardiovascular risk planning

 Eye Exams